wofsauge/IsaacDocs/docs/EntityPlayer.md

 Will return second player of pair characters or other form of characters with multiple forms.

+???- note "Note"
+	* When called on Jacob, returns Esau
+	* When called on Esau, returns Jacob
+	* When called on Tainted Forgotten, returns Tainted Forgotten's Soul
+	* When called on Tainted Forgotten's Soul, returns Tainted Forgotten
+	* When called on any other character, returns nil
 ___
 ### Get·Pill () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }